LineageOS/lineage_wiki/pages/logcat.md

 ---
 sidebar: home_sidebar
-title: Logcat
+title: How to capture logs
 permalink: logcat.html
+tags: how-to
 ---

 ## Taking logs for bug reports

-### On your device

-{% include note.html content="This method requires that your device is [rooted](https://download.lineageos.org/extras)" %}

-These instructions will generate a logcat on your sdcard which you can then attach to a bug report on JIRA.
+These instructions will generate a 'logcat' file (consisting of a dump of debug lines from apps and system) which you can then attach to a [bug report on JIRA](/bugreport-howto.html#reporting-a-bug).

-1. Open the Terminal app (you can turn it on in Developer Options)
-2. Type `su` and confirm root access - you may have to turn on root access for apps in Developer options.
-3. Type `logcat -d -f /sdcard/logcat.txt '*:V'`.
-This will save your log to `/sdcard/logcat.txt`.
-    * Alternatively, the radio buffer can be viewed with `logcat -b radio`.

 ### With a computer

-{% include note.html content="This method requires that you have [adb installed](/adb_fastboot_guide.html#installing-adb-and-fastboot).
+{% include note.html content="This method requires that you have [`adb` installed](/adb_fastboot_guide.html#installing-adb-and-fastboot).
 If you don't have it installed, please do that before continuing." %}

-1. Open Command Prompt (Windows) or Terminal (Linux/macOS)
+1. Open Command Prompt (Windows) or Terminal (Linux/macOS).
 2. Type `adb logcat -d '*:V' > logcat.txt`.
-This will save your log to `logcat.txt`.
+This will save the log to `logcat.txt`.

+   Additionally, the radio buffer can be viewed or stored with `logcat`.
+If needed or requested, type `adb logcat -db radio > radio.txt` to save it to `radio.txt`.

+### On your device

+{% include note.html content="This method requires that your device is [rooted](https://download.lineageos.org/extras)." %}

+1. Open the Terminal app (you can enable the built-in terminal app in **Developer options**).
+2. Type `su` and confirm root access - you may have to turn on root access for apps in **Developer options**.
+3. Type `logcat -d -f /sdcard/logcat.txt '*:V'`.
+This will save the log to `/sdcard/logcat.txt`.

-    * Alternatively, the radio buffer can be viewed with `logcat -b radio`.
+   Additionally, the radio buffer can be viewed or stored with `logcat`.
+If needed or requested, type `adb logcat -db radio -f /sdcard/radio.txt` to save it to `/sdcard/radio.txt`.